U.S. Attorney Announces Capture Of Fugitive Charged In Connection With Shooting Of Five-Year-Old Girl

 According to the allegations in the Superseding Indictment and other documents filed in federal court, as well as statements made in public court proceedings:

 On January 23, 2014, GRANT planned to rob Brooks at gunpoint during a supposed marijuana deal.
 GRANT brought a gun and bag of pretend money to Brooks’ apartment located at 634 East 233rd Street in the Bronx, intending to take the marijuana by force if the plan to deceive Brooks was unsuccessful.
 During the course of the armed robbery, GRANT shot Brooks two times and killed him.
 GRANT fled the building, taking with him the box of marijuana that he had planned to steal.

 * * *

-REYNOSO-HICIANO, 43, of the Bronx, New York, was convicted by a jury of one count of kidnapping conspiracy and one count of kidnapping.
-Each count carries a maximum term of life in prison.
-The maximum potential sentence is prescribed by Congress and is provided here for informational purposes only, as the sentencing of the defendant will be determined by the judge.
+The maximum penalties are prescribed by Congress and are provided here for informational purposes only, as any sentencing of the defendant would be determined by the judge.

-Mr. Williams praised the outstanding investigative work of the Department of Homeland Security, Homeland Security Investigations, and the New York City Police Department.
+Mr. Williams praised the outstanding investigating work of the FBI and the NYPD.

-The prosecution of this case is being handled by the Office’s Narcotics Unit.
-Assistant United States Attorneys Daniel H. Wolf and Alexander Li are in charge of the prosecution, with the assistance of paralegal specialist Sarah Rosenberg.
+This case is being handled by the Office’s Violent and Organized Crime Unit.
+Assistant U.S. Attorneys Jason Swergold and Mollie Bracewell are in charge of the prosecution.